Tips for printing at a Copy Shop

 - Photo shops/photo labs such as Walmart, Walgreens, Costco, Target, CVS, Tesco etc – my templates are not JPG or photo files and cannot be printed as a photo.

-- Staples in Canada – seem to have difficulties printing
+- Staples in Canada – customers have reported difficulties printing

-- Fedex/Kinkos – customers seem to have a lot of difficulties printing at Fedex/Kinkos.
+- Fedex/Kinkos – customers have reported difficulties printing.

 Tips for printing at home